 How to answer job interview questions about multitasking

-Multitasking is one of the popular interview question examples in regards to workplace performance.
+Multitasking is one of the popular interview question examples in regard to workplace performance.
 If you are preparing an answer, consider the details of the job.
-Want to do multitasking for help in this role, or will it seem like a sign that you can not focus on one thing at a time?
+Want to multitask for help in this role, or will it seem like a sign that you can not focus on one thing at a time?

 Once you find out what you are looking for in the interview, match your qualifications in the job, and strengthen the skills that are most valuable to the employer.